Neural Methods for Amortized Inference: NEURAL SUMMARY STATISTICS

-Other neural-network-based approaches to find summary statistics include that by \citet{Charnock_2018} and \citet{deCastro_2019}, who target statistics that maximise the determinant of the Fisher information matrix. \citet{Pacchiardi_2022} take yet a different approach and fit a general exponential family model in canonical form to simulated data.
-Their model comprises a summary statistics network $\Smat_{\taub}(\cdot)$ and a network for the canonical parameters that together form a so-called neural likelihood function.
-The two neural networks are fitted by minimising the Fisher divergence between the true likelihood function and the neural likelihood function.
-Although the neural likelihood function is inferred up to a normalising constant, and can be used with certain MCMC algorithms like the exchange algorithm, the main appeal of the method is that the extracted neural summary statistics are the sufficient statistics of the best (in a Fisher divergence sense) exponential family approximation to the true likelihood function.
+Other neural-network-based approaches to find summary statistics include those of \citet{Charnock_2018} and \citet{deCastro_2019}, who target statistics that maximize the determinant of the Fisher information matrix. \citet{Pacchiardi_2022} take yet another approach and fit a general exponential family model in canonical form to simulated data.
+Their model comprises a summary statistic network $\Smat_{\taub}(\cdot)$ and a network for the canonical parameters that together form a so-called neural likelihood function.
+The networks are fitted by minimizing the Fisher divergence between the true and the neural likelihood functions.
+Although the neural likelihood function is inferred up to a normalizing constant, and can be used with certain MCMC algorithms like the exchange algorithm, the main appeal of the method is that the neural summary statistics extracted are the sufficient statistics of the best (in a Fisher divergence sense) exponential family approximation to the true likelihood function.\begin{marginnote} \entry{Fisher divergence}{For two densities $p(\cdot)$ and $q(\cdot)$, the Fisher divergence between $p(\cdot)$ and $q(\cdot)$ is $D_F\{p(\Xvec)\| q(\Xvec)\} \equiv \frac{1}{2}\int p(\Xvec) \|\nabla\log p(\Xvec) - \nabla\log q(\Xvec) \|^2 \intd \Xvec$.} \end{marginnote}